 Two major rounds of negotiations in the Belarussian capital Minsk in September produced deals on a truce and disarmament that granted limited self-rule to the two Russian-speaking regions of eastern Ukraine that rebelled against Kiev in April.

 The agreements stemmed the worst fighting but were still followed by at least 1,300 more deaths.
 The toll from Europe’s worst security crisis since the Balkans wars of the 1990s now stands at 4,700 — a figure UN officials warn is a conservative estimate.

 The clashes left Ukraine in economic ruins and have turned Russia in Western eyes into an international pariah that foments conflicts in neighbouring countries that have aspirations to break their bonds with the Kremlin.

 Moscow denies backing the insurgents and calls Russian fighters in the war zone “volunteers”.
 It also defends its annexation in March of Ukraine’s Crimea region as the product of a referendum and not a covert deployment of troops.

 Lukashenko’s first visit to Kiev since its historic shift westward last winter comes as EU efforts to get the peace talks back on track are in full swing.

 Ukrainian President Petro Poroshenko overnight held his third conversation with German Chancellor Angela Merkel since last weekend about the continued delay of the talks.

-The conference was first pencilled in for September 9 and has since been stalled by Kiev's refusal to discuss the resumption of social payments to militia-run regions that Poroshenko cut off last month.
+The talks were first pencilled in for September 9 and have since been hung up by Kiev’s refusal to discuss the resumption of social payments to militia-run regions that Poroshenko cut off last month.